feelitloveit/console.logentries/README.md

-# Angular module VskoRemoteErrorLogger

-This module exposes the errorLogService factory that can be used to make sure all error logging is sent out to a remote error logging service.

-Currently this implements sending the logs token based to logentries.com (we need the proper token from the settings).
+# Node Error Logger

+This module will override console.log, info, warn and error; And will output it formated.

+All you need to is is require it on top of the `server.js`

+	require('vsko-node-error-logger')

+If you also want it to forward the logs to logentries you can give a token:

+	require('vsko-node-error-logger')(logentriesToken);